stefanmadalin95/terraform-upskill-program/modules/module-02-terraform-setup/README.md

 # ⚙️ Module 02: Terraform Setup

 Welcome to **Module 02**!
-Here, you’ll learn **why** setting up Terraform, the AWS CLI, and environment variables is crucial for working with infrastructure as code in real-world data projects.
+Here, you’ll learn **why** setting up Git, Terraform, the AWS CLI, and environment variables is crucial for working with infrastructure as code in real-world data projects.

 ---